-Donald Trump Jr. Thinks Girlfriend Kimberly Guilfoyle Is ‘The Boss’ In Their Relationship, Sources Claim
+Donald Trump Jr. Reportedly Said Kimberly Guilfoyle Is ‘The Boss’ In Their Relationship At A Recent Fundraiser

-Donald Trump Jr. reportedly said his girlfriend Kimberly Guilfoyle is “the boss” in their relationship during a gathering at their Bridgehampton home, according to sources close to Page Six.
+Donald Trump Jr. reportedly said his girlfriend Kimberly Guilfoyle is “the boss” in their relationship during a recent gathering at their Bridgehampton home, according to sources close to Page Six.
+The outlet reported that the event was a Hamptons Trump Victory fundraiser, which allegedly sold tickets at $2,800 each.

+Trump Jr. supposedly told his attendees that his girlfriend was the one who handled all of the decorating, as she is the head of the relationship.

+The source further alleged that Trump Jr. said the former co-host for The Five often spends many hours making phone calls at night, sometimes as late as 1:30 a.m.

 The 42-year-old and Guilfoyle have apparently not changed their stance on parties held amid the pandemic, despite the 51-year-old attorney previously testing positive for COVID-19 after being spotted at a big party.

-The idea of the businessman letting a woman tell him what to do and make some of the big household decisions seemed to amuse some of the family’s biggest critics on social media.
-Others were irritated to see reports of Trump Jr. not wearing a mask in public yet again.

-Also in attendance was Real Housewives of New York star Ramona Singer and author Jean Shafiroff, the outlet claimed.
-The President reportedly attended a different event at the same place on Saturday.

 Yesterday, The Inquisitr reported that Guilfoyle and Trump Jr. were joined by his sister Tiffany Trump while attending yet another party called “Trumpilla” hosted on a boat in Montauk.
 The girls wore stylish maxi dresses for the event.
-According to the report, Trumpilla was held ahead of the Hamptons fundraiser.